microsoft/hands-on-lab-azure-functions/docs/workshop.md

 dotnet add package Microsoft.Azure.Functions.Worker.Extensions.Storage.Blobs --version 6.6.0
 ```

-If you open the Azure Function App resource started with `func-std` in the [Azure Portal][az-portal] and go to the `Environment variables` panel.
-You should see in App Settings the `STORAGE_ACCOUNT_CONTAINER` set to `audios` and the connection string of the storage account already pre-populated in the `STORAGE_ACCOUNT_CONNECTION_STRING` environment variable.

 ### .NET 8 implementation

 In this version of the implementation, you will be using the [.NET 8 Isolated][in-process-vs-isolated] runtime.